Chitina, Alaska

 Chitina (Ahtna Athabascan Tsedi Na' /ath/ < tsedi "copper" + na "river") is a census-designated place (CDP) in Copper River Census Area, Alaska, United States.
-At the 2010 census the population was 126, up from 123 in 2000.
+As of the 2020 census, Chitina had a population of 101.

 Geography

 Chitina is located on the west bank of the Copper River at its confluence with the Chitina River on the Edgerton Highway, and junction with the McCarthy Road.
 It is 85 km southeast of Copper Center and 106 km southeast of Glennallen.
 It is outside the western boundary of the Wrangell - St Elias National Park and Preserve.

 In 1945, work had begun to convert the CR&NW railroad line, from Cordova to Kennicott, into a highway, but work halted with the 1964 Good Friday earthquake, leaving a significant gap between Chitina and the Million Dollar Bridge near Cordova.
 The rail route from Chitina to Kennicott is a roadway, the McCarthy Road.

 According to the United States Census Bureau, the CDP has a total area of 95.8 sqmi, of which, 84.6 sqmi of it is land and 11.1 sqmi of it (11.62%) is water.